Is a Cat a Carnivore or an Omnivore?

 Can Cats Eat Fruits and Vegetables?

-While cats may occasionally eat small amounts of plant-based foods or consume diets that include fruits or vegetables, this does not make them omnivores.
-These ingredients can provide energy and some benefits, but they do not supply the specific range of nutrients cats need.
+Cats may occasionally eat small amounts of fruits and vegetables, but this doesn't make them omnivores.
+These plant sources do not supply the specific nutrients cats need.
+Although these may provide some minimal benefits, such as energy.

 What Makes Cats Carnivores?